 “Most people are better, kinder, less greedy and have more to give than our institutions allow them to demonstrate.
 We will help Riverford staff build the confidence to be the best possible versions of ourselves.” - Guy Singh-Watson

-Riverford is unusual in handing over such a high percentage (74%) to staff initially.
+Riverford is unusual in handing over such a high percentage (74%) to staff.
 Many companies who talk about employee ownership are in fact only ceding a low percentage of shares.

 “To me it just felt fairer.
 Everyone contributes to success, everyone benefits.” - Guy Singh-Watson

-A minority of staff would have preferred to own shares directly, but the majority feel that the trust model is a better fit for Riverford’s values.
+A minority of staff would have preferred to own shares directly, but the majority felt that the trust model is a better fit for Riverford’s values.

-The change will be funded with the help of a loan from Triodos, the Bristol-based, ethical bank.
-Guy will be taking his money – reckoned to be about half or less of Riverford’s market value – over a number of years.
+The change was funded with the help of a loan from Triodos, the Bristol-based, ethical bank, with Guy taking his money – reckoned to be about half or less of Riverford’s market value – over a number of years.

-Guy and the Board have been very clear that Riverford is not becoming some sort of hippie cooperative.
 John Lewis is a good model of how employee ownership can be combined with conventional management structure to achieve both commercial success and accountability to founding values.
-Riverford will continue to have a conventional board, recently strengthened by the appointment of its first two non-executive directors.
-In a few months an employee council will be elected.
-Two members will also become Trustees.
+Riverford continues to have a conventional board, strengthened by two non-executive directors and an employee council.

 Employee ownership – a gathering movement?